LuisPlasencia/LoLStats_Demo/README.md

 # LoLStats_Demo
 Check out your League of Legends ranked classification depending on the server.  <br />
-- Includes a history of searches stored in Firebase realtime database.
+- Includes a search history stored in Firebase realtime database.
 - First half of the video shows the iOS version, developed natively in Xcode (Swift programming language).
 - Second half of the video shows the Android version, developed natively in Android Studio (Java programming language).